 We will be using unit testing to test individual methods and systems as a unit and quantify the correctness of these methods and systems.
-We can test individual methods with Postman and Swagger to determine the correctness of a method by validating the results.
-We will also be testing systems and larger-scale interactions as a unit of testing and be using tools like Jest to test end-to-end tests and see if the system works as expected.
+We tested individual methods with Postman and Swagger to determine the correctness of a process by validating the results.
+We will also test systems and larger-scale interactions as a unit of testing, using tools like Jest to test end-to-end tests and see if the system works as expected.
+We also tested the differences between possible python libraries, these included altDSS, pyDSS, and openDER.
+We tested these libraries to compare speed, accuracy, and usability.
+We tested all these libraries with our large-scale San Francisco model to make sure our GPTs will be able to handle large urban grids.